dhrubo55/personal-blog/content/posts/day-51-creating-stream-using-streamsupport-api-from-iterator-and-splitting-by-group-and-partitioning.md

 +++
 category = []
 date = 2022-05-28T00:00:00Z
-description = "Creating Stream using StreamSupport and splitting it using partitioning and grouping" showtoc = false slug = "/java/100DaysOfJava/day51" summary = "Creating Stream using StreamSupport and splitting it using partitioning and grouping"
+description = "Creating Stream (using StreamSupport API)  from Spliterator by converting Iterator to Spliterator" showtoc = false slug = "/java/100DaysOfJava/day51" summary = "Creating Stream using StreamSupport and splitting it using partitioning and grouping"